Deep Learning Algorithms for Hedging with Frictions: Deep Learning-based Numerical Algorithms

 where $g$ is the unique solution to the following ODE with proper ``mean-reverting'' requirement:

 This leading-order formula~\eqref{leading order: general} and the associated ODE~\eqref{eqn:ergodic ODE} are proposed and studied formally in~\cite{bayraktar.al.18, caye2017trading,guasoni.weber.18,kallsen.muhlekarbe.17,soner.touzi.13}, and we refer the readers to Appendix~\ref{sec:asymptotic} for details of the derivation and rigorous proof in a special case.
 Notice that once we obtain the numerical solution of~\eqref{eqn:ergodic ODE}, the leading-order formula can be applied \emph{immediately}.
-In Section~\ref{results}, we compare the performances of numerical algorithms together with the leading-order approximations, to have a better idea of when to use which methods.
-Based on the experiment results in Section~\ref{results}, we propose a ``pasting'' algorithm, in order to increase the scalability of deep learning-based algorithms with respect to time horizon.

-We summarize the our empirical observations (High/Medium/Low or Yes/No) in the following table:
+A nature following-up question is if we can take advantage of both the advantages of the deep learning algorithms and the leading-order approximations.
+More precisely, can we have the convenience of the leading-order approximation formula and the accuracy of the deep learning algorithm near the very end of the terminal date.
+Based on the leading-order approximation accuracy $O(\sqrt{\lambda}/T)$, we answer the above question in affirmation.